 The connecting wires of a lightning-proof surge protector should be short and straight, with a total length not exceeding 0.5 meters.

-When the line length between the primary power supply surge protector at the entrance and the protected equipment is greater than 10 meters, an additional surge protector should be installed at the sub-distribution box or protected equipment location.
+When the line length between the primary spd power supply at the entrance and the protected equipment is greater than 10 meters, an additional surge protector should be installed at the sub-distribution box or protected equipment location.

 Proper selection of lightning-proof surge protectors requires comprehensive consideration based on the building's lightning risk assessment results, lightning protection zone division, and equipment needs.
 Reasonably configuring and installing surge protectors can not only extend the service life of the equipment but also ensure the safe operation of the building's electrical system.